-Welcome to the SBN Creation Guide
+Welcome to Character Creation

 This in-depth guide is intended specifically for playing on our server.
 We primarily use v5 rules-as-written, but have made some alterations to account for the many situations that are left to the Storyteller’s discretion in interpretation.
 These rulings and homebrews are marked accordingly.